EvgenyAlterman/WorthToKnow/README.md

 # Worth to know

-## Here I collect all useful resources on topics like Math, Computers & anything I Like
+## Here I collect all useful resources on topics like math, computers or anything I like.

 ### [Software](/Softawre%20Development/Software.md)